scottpreston/ng-m3-colors/README.md

 - Browse through the app to view different Material 3 system colors.
 - Click on colors to copy their variable names or HEX values.
+- Toggle between light and dark mode using the UI switch.
 - Modify or extend the theme in `styles.scss`.

 ## 🛠 Customization